Experiences with Delayed Colostomy Takedown Surgery?

 windycottage

 Had a surgery that went bad.
-The doctor put in a temporary colostomy and said the longer we wait, the better for take down.
+The doctor put in a temporary colostomy and said the longer we wait, the better for the takedown.
 He said 6 months.
-Anyone go through this and how did it come out?
+Has anyone gone through this, and how did it turn out?
 Going on 3 weeks after surgery.

 Gray Logo for MeetAnOstoMate